Porges/ways-to-play/src/games/tribord-et-babord/tribord-et-babord.md

 ## Equipment

-{%pronounce noun=true lang="fr" word="Tribord et Bâbord"
-file="pronunciation_fr_tribord_et_bâbord.mp3" pronouncer="Pat91" %} is played
-using a board and a single die, and six tokens to mark the spaces on the board.
+<Pronounce noun=true lang="fr" file="pronunciation_fr_tribord_et_bâbord.mp3" pronouncer="Pat91">Tribord et Bâbord</Pronounce> is played using a board and a single die, and six tokens to mark the spaces on the board.
 The board contains six symbols, which are also printed on the die.
-These are similar to those used in the game of {% gameref crown-and-anchor %}.
+These are similar to those used in the game of [Crown & Anchor](games/crown-and-anchor/crown-and-anchor.md).

 <Image
     src='./TribordBoard.png'